adchakraborty/intelligent-rate-limiter/README.md

 For detailed technical documentation, setup guides, and architectural deep-dives, see our [Wiki](wiki.md).

----

-**🚀 Ready to see AI-powered rate limiting in action?
-Start the system and explore the Grafana dashboards!**

-*Built with ❤️ and 🤖 by the AI Infrastructure Team*

----

 **Note**: This system requires an external Ollama service running LLaMA 3.2:3b for AI functionality.
 The current implementation demonstrates business-aware rate limiting with real-time monitoring and enterprise governance features.